Safeguarding : Volunteer Support Services

 The second note is to help those with safeguarding responsibilities as they brief people who are volunteering.
 It lays out some of the basic essentials of safeguarding good practice and also gives a set of short case studies based on community volunteering situations.
 If you are forming or have formed a new community volunteering team this will be useful tool as you brief them on safeguarding good practice.

-A copy of this note is being sent by email to all registered DBS verifiers, safeguarding trustees and those who have the role of 'Designated Person for Safeguarding' in Baptist churches.
+A copy of this note was sent by email to all registered DBS verifiers, safeguarding trustees and those who have the role of 'Designated Person for Safeguarding' in Baptist churches.